kadaster-labs/sensrnet-registry-frontend/README.md

 `kustomize build deployment/overlays/gemeente-a | kubectl apply -f -`

 ## Testing
 Tests can be run using `npm run test`, which launches an headless Chrome browser to run the tests in.
 Please consult https://developers.google.com/web/updates/2017/04/headless-chrome#cli for local installation and setup.
 For CI purposes, we've included a Dockerfile with which the correct environment can easily be configured.
-This way, tests can be run by running `sh run-tests.sh`.
+This way, tests can be run by running `./run-tests.sh`.

 ## Find Us